donqustix/interchip8/README.md

 ## Building

-The project requires SDL2 library to be installed in your system.
+The project requires an SDL2 library to be installed in your system.

 **Enter the following commands to build for Linux**
 ```